 The Death of Things is the first comprehensive study to address the role that ephemera—objects marked by their imminent disappearance or destruction—play in 20th century fiction.
 The disappearing object, so definitive of post-industrial culture, is central in literature seeking to represent the experience of perpetual change and loss.
 Attention to these objects animates my project, which takes its cue from recent work done under the rubric of “thing theory.”
 If objects have lives of their own, what happens when they die?
 From the paper-mâché palaces of World’s Fairs to the abraded edges of postage stamps, disappearing objects intrigue writers like Don DeLillo, Ralph Ellison, and Marilynne Robinson, elegists of the waning promises of American modernity.
 In my account, post-45 U.S. fiction responds to the vanishing object-world in ways that are both melancholic and transformative.
 Bringing material culture studies into dialogue with psychoanalytic theory, I argue that literary portraits of our vanishing stuff never allow us to let go of or to fully possess our belongings.

-Modelwork: Material Culture and Modeling in the Humanities.
+Modelwork: The Material Culture of Making and Knowing.
 With Martin Brückner and Sandy Isenstadt, Eds.
-(Forthcoming with the University of Minnesota Press in 2021) .
+(Forthcoming with the University of Minnesota Press in 2021).

 With entries on Sensing, Knowing, Making, and Doing, this volume makes clear that regardless of time period or physical media, modeling invokes particular registers of phenomenology and epistemology; as a facsimile of a thing or a process, it inevitably creates ways of sensing, knowing, and operating in the world.
 The volume points toward larger conceptual debates about the way in which models of the past as well as new digital ones—models within models—profoundly shape the world around us.
 Contributors include Johanna Drucker, Peter Galison, Lisa Gitelman, Annabel Wharton, and several others.